yuheho7749/amdgpu-settings-rust/README.md

 ## Prerequisites
 - Linux kernel 6.10 or newer.
 - Linux kernel 6.13 or newer for `FAN_ZERO_RPM_ENABLE` and `FAN_ZERO_RPM_STOP_TEMPERATURE` settings.
-- Linux kernel 6.14 or newer for RDNA 4.
+- Linux kernel 6.12 or newer for RDNA 4 (Linux 6.14 is recommended).
 - Kernel parameters must be set according to [this](https://wiki.archlinux.org/title/AMDGPU#Boot_parameter).
 - Cargo